Flow-Scanner/lightning-flow-scanner-cli/README.md

 6. **Linking** **Core Module (Optional)**

-If you’re developing or testing updates to the core module, you can link it locally:
+If you’re developing or testing updates to the core module, run:

 - In the core module directory, run:
   ```bash